 About 75% of our body weight is water.
 Water/fluid helps to maintain normal body activities.
-Our body gets water mainly by diet while loses it through sweat and urination.
+Our body gets water mainly by diet while losing it through sweat and urination.
 Dehydration occurs when the body loses more fluid than it consumes and if severe, it can cause major complications.

 - Old adults

-- Having severe diarrhoea and, or vomiting.
+- Having severe diarrhea and, or vomiting.

-- Any chronic heart, kidney or liver complaint.
+- Any chronic heart, kidney, or liver complaint.

-Dehydration can cause lack of sweat, sunken eyes, low blood pressure, increased heart pulse or fever.
+Dehydration can cause a lack of sweat, sunken eyes, low blood pressure, increased heart pulse or fever.
 Most cases of dehydration can be easily reversed by increasing fluid intake.
 Severe dehydration can even lead to hypovolemic shock and kidney failure which are medical emergencies.